 Roku is great because it works as a device that allows you to install third-party apps as well as a huge array of in-house apps.
 For example, there’s not just one web browser you can use on Roku.

-However, if you’re not fussed about adding another device into the mix, you can actually stream directly from your Windows 10 PC/Laptop to your Roku device.
+However, if you’re not fussed about adding another device into the mix, you can actually stream/cast directly from your Windows 10 PC/Laptop or mobile phone to your Roku device.

 As such, it’s just a mess of text on every page you go to.
 At most, you’ll only use this for text based forums.
 I’ve seen other people mention that they use it for RSS Feeds as well, but honestly, that looks terrible and barely readable.